harumuki/thorsten-hans.com/_posts/2020-04-20-azure-container-registry-unleashed-image-scanning-with-security-center.md

 ---

-### Azure Security Center in the context of ACR
+### Azure Security Center For ACR

 ASC is also able to protect container-related Azure resources like Azure Container Registry.
 For ACR, every pushed image will be scanned for vulnerabilities and provide security recommendations using an external Docker image scanner offered by [Qualys](https://www.qualys.com/){:target="_blank"}.
 Both vulnerabilities and security recommendations will be aggregated and classified directly in Azure Security Center UI.
 After a Docker image has been uploaded, it usually takes around 10 minutes to get scanning results back in ASC for your latest image.

 Integrating with Azure Container Registry requires using the ASC *Standard* tier.
 Additionally, you will be charged per image scanning operation.

-## Monitor ACR with Azure Security Center
+## Monitor ACR With Azure Security Center

 To enable the integration of ASC and ACR, you have to upgrade Security Center to the *Standard* tier.
 Go to *Azure Security Center*; you can change the tier using the *Settings - Pricing Tier* blade.